-The Council's governance arrangements are established and set out in the Council's Constitution and Financial Procedure Regulations.
-Responsibility for the Asset Management Strategy rests with the Council.
+The Council's governance arrangements are established and set out in the Council's Capital Strategy.
+Responsibility for the Strategic Asset Management Plan rests with Council.

 6. Key Challenges

 In developing a rolling plan, the Council will need to have a flexible approach to take account and accommodate a variety of factors and challenges which will impact on the future of the asset base.
 In summary these include:-